celestinemercer/stoichiometry/README.md

 # stoichiometry
-python library for performing mineral stoichiometry calculations
+A python library for performing mineral stoichiometry calculations.